Mustafoski/Mustafoski.github.io/_posts/javascript/2022-01-24-SpiralMatrix.md

     startColumn++;***

 <br><br>
-In the end we return the *results*
+In the end we return the return *results*